 Now, I am committed to going 10 days without gluten or dairy.
 I feel like I can still follow the Trim Healthy Mama plan while I am doing this, but we will see.
 After the 10 day challenge ends, I will re-evaluate how I feel.
 At that point, I will either stop, continue or proceed to do a complete Auto Immune Protocol (giving up eggs and nightshade vegetables as well) and record my progress.
 I don't know if going gluten free and dairy free will help me, but I do know that when I put my son on the GFDF diet 13 years ago, he experienced a huge improvement.

-If you’ve been reading my website for a while, you may have stumbled across my page Hopelively, which is a place for women with chronic illnesses that my friend Jami and I started together.
-The goal was to create a community of believers seeking wellness and cheering each other on through the stickiness of life.
-I’ll be posting this 10 Day challenge there for moral support, encouragement, ideas and more.
-If you’d like to join our group the link is here.
-We like to stick together and we’d welcome you there.
-So let’s talk…
+In the Healthologist Community you'll find like-minded people seeking wellness and cheering each other on through the stickiness of life.
+We can discuss this 10 Day challenge there for moral support, encouragement, ideas and more.
+If you'd like to join our group the link is here.
+We like to stick together and we'd welcome you there.
+So let's talk…

 How about you?
 Are you feeling as good as you think you should?
 If not, do you think that giving up gluten and dairy might help?
 Would you like to go on this journey with me?
 Please say yes!
 I'd love to have your support!
 Please comment below if you are planning to go along for the ride!